11 Secrets You Never Knew About Princess Diana’s Love Affair

 She did whatever she could to win over his affections

 In an effort to show her respect and undying devotion to her new lover, Diana completely immersed herself in his Pakistani culture.
 Her closet was filled with shalwar kameez, the colorful silk tunic and trousers that many Pakistani women traditionally wear.
 She made numerous trips to Pakistan to learn about his heritage and roots and considered converting to Islam for Khan.
 The princess also became infatuated with studying cardiology.
 A thick copy of Gray’s Anatomy and piles of surgical reports supposedly lay on her night table.
 Plus, she even watched him perform open-heart surgery.

 She’d sneak into the hospital to spend the night with him

 Diana and Khan would often have sleepovers in his small overnight room at the hospital after one of his late-night shifts.
 But she’d always make sure she returned to the palace at dawn before any of the staff noticed her absence.
 She almost got caught once by a tabloid photographer who snapped a photo of her arriving at the hospital at midnight to meet up with Khan.
 Fortunately, she was able to cover her tracks fast.
-She ripped the phone out of the photographer’s hand, called up the tabloid and told them she was visiting with terminally ill patients to bring them comfort.
-A few days later, the tabloid published a story with the headline “My Secret Nights as an Angel,” but little did they know that the princess had pulled a fast one on them.
-Don’t miss these 9 secrets no one knew about Princess Diana until after her death.
+She ripped the phone out of the photographer's hand, called up the tabloid and told them she was visiting with terminally ill patients to bring them comfort.
+A few days later, the tabloid published a story with the headline "My Secret Nights as an Angel," but little did they know that the princess had pulled a fast one on them.
+The tabloids were blind to the real reason she was at the hospital, just like they didn't know 9 secrets no one knew about Princess Diana until after her death.